 Locating them in the same place is a no brainer.
 Perhaps we can use whitespace and a separator.
 Maybe we just need a smaller button.
-One thing we definitely shouldn’t do is give the button an underline.
-This would be deceptive.
+One thing we probably shouldn’t do is give the button an underline as this could be deceptive.

 Perhaps, if users knew they could open a call to action in a new window, they would?
 I certainly might.
 Maybe others wouldn’t.
 But does that matter?
-Choice is an act of inclusive design.
+Choice is a principle of inclusive design.